 30th Reunion

-Our next reunion was our 30th and it was a month after my husband died at age 49 from a brain tumor.
-My pre-teen kids and a girlfriend I knew from high school had just spent a week in Hawaii to relax after the trauma.
+The next reunion I attended was our 30th and it was a month after my husband died at age 49 from a brain tumor.
+A girlfriend I knew from high school came with me W had just spent a week in Hawaii with my pre-teen kids to relax after the trauma.
 The event took place at the Balboa Pavilion in Newport Beach, where I got married 23 years before.

 We all sat at tables, but I was disappointed there wasn’t a presentation.
 I was expecting to hear about everyone’s accomplishments but instead, we spent the evening chatting with the people we were sitting with.
 The husband of one of my classmates crudely tried to pick me up.
 I felt sorry for her and didn’t know if she knew he was such a pig.

 There was a memorial poster with a list of our classmates who had died over the years.
-A few guys met their maker in Vietnam, some died of disease, and a few overdosed because drugs were a big thing when we were young.
+A few guys had met their demise in Vietnam, some died of disease, and a few overdosed because drugs were a big thing when we were young.
+Kansas City Royal’s pitcher Dan Quisenberry was one of them.

 40th Reunion